What Are The Different Types of Paints And Its Applications

 - Paint is made from celluloid sheets and amyl-acetate substitutes.

-- Stands well with rough weather conditions.
+- Stands well in rough weather conditions.

-- Hard, flexible and smooth.
+- Hard, flexible, and smooth.

 - Due to its high costs, restricted to motor cars/vehicles.